 Are you coming to Thailand with the glum knowledge that you’re a walking mosquito magnet?
 Mosquitoes in Thailand are a big question if you’re new to the tropics or coming with children.
 Protecting yourself is easy, once you know a few local tricks (and what to bring with you).
 Let’s make sure Thailand’s mosquitoes are firmly uninvited from your holiday.
 Here’s what you need to know…

-2. Do I need mosquito repellent in Thailand?
+Do you need mosquito repellent in Thailand?

 love affair test phase, I’ve found it works perfectly against Thai mosquitoes *and* house flies.